cschech/CBSD/README.md

 ^ maintains the set of important checksums as one atomic unit that can be signed, if they are truly equivalent and you trust whatever process made that guarantee for you...

-never run a reordering job unless
+never run a reordering job unless (1) holds, otherwise you can accidentally or intentionally trash the kernel or revert it to one you already know the order of (from a release or you made yourself)

 in /etc/rc before proceeding with the re-ordering.
 Of course the checksums for both the kernel and the objects can just be surreptitiously updated to work around this mitigation, but that requires a different exploit path than injecting the wrong binaries without being detected.